urbancompasspony/docker/Custom_Images/migrate-domain/readme.md

 /etc/resolv.conf

-After this, just run the service samba-ad-dc
+After this, just run the service samba-ad-dc, Dockerfile will run automatically.